"We need to be weapons of mass construction, weapons of mass love.

 A Calling to Support Others' Healing and Liberation

-I have personally benefited from the wisdom and community of my therapist, friends, and bodyworkers, and want to be that support for others in their journey.
+I have personally benefited from the wisdom and community of my therapists, friends, and bodyworkers, and want to be that support for others in their journey.
 I hope that my deep listening, lived experiences, and somatic intuition can be helpful for you, wherever you are on your journey to healing and liberation.

-Giovania Tiarachristie is a Certified Massage Therapist in the state of California, trained by the National Holistic Institute, and a certified Reiki Level 1 and 2 practitioner from Connect Within.
+Giovania Tiarachristie (they/them) is a Certified Massage Therapist in the state of California, trained by the National Holistic Institute, and a certified Reiki Level 1 and 2 practitioner from Connect Within.
 They hold a Bachelors in Arts in Sociology from Dickinson, and a Masters of Science in City and Regional Planning from Pratt Institute.
-They are Giovania is a Paul and Daisy Soros Fellow, an Urban Design Forum Forefront Fellow, and Udall Scholar.
+They are a Paul and Daisy Soros Fellow, an Urban Design Forum Forefront Fellow, and Udall Scholar.
 Giovania loves hiking, biking, baking, travel, watercoloring, and illustrating.
 They are also the artist behind Coded_Toons - an Instagram comic about society, self-care, and self-sabotage.
 Support their learning and creative journey by contributing via venmo @gggtia or to their Patreon linked here.

 "Don’t ask what the world needs.
 Ask what makes you come alive, and go do it.